meta-web/meta-web/pages/01_Manifesto/04_Example.md

 If resource supports 'SET' method then properties should be displayed as form fields with `Save` button.

-Properties can be placed automaticaly based on data model or we can specify their placement manually.
+Properties can be placed automatically based on data model or we can specify their placement manually.

 ```text
 HTTP response: